 Additional Conditions We Treat:

 ∙ Shoulder pain

 ∙ Post-surgery rehabilitation (arthroscopy, rotator cuff repair, total shoulder replacement, and more)

 ∙ Shoulder impingement

 ∙ Shoulder fracture recovery

 ∙ AND MUCH MORE!

 Our experienced, knowledgeable, and caring staff all take pride in GETTING OUR PATIENTS RESULTS!
-We have clinics open currently in Riverton, Lander, Cheyenne, and Sheridan.
+We have clinics open currently in Riverton, Lander, and Cheyenne.
 Get back to living with Teton Therapy.
 We accept all major insurances, medicare, workers’ compensation, and walk-in visits.
 FREE consultations are offered through appointment booking at all four locations!